-Our success may largely depend on the success of at least one of our co-lead PharmacoSurgery product candidates, OMS103HP and OMS302, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
-If we are unable to commercialize OMS103HP or OMS302, or experience significant delays in doing so, our business may be materially harmed.
+Our success may largely depend on the success of our co-lead PharmacoSurgeryTM product candidates, OMS302 and OMS103HP, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
+If we are unable to commercialize OMS302 or OMS103HP, or experience significant delays in doing so, our business may be materially harmed.

 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
-We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead product candidates - OMS103HP for use during arthroscopic partial meniscectomy surgery and OMS302 for use during cataract and other lens replacement surgery.
+We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead product candidates - OMS302 for use during intraocular lens replacement, or ILR, procedures and OMS103HP for use during arthroscopic partial meniscectomy surgery.
 We have not yet obtained regulatory approval to market either of these product candidates for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize either of these product candidates successfully.